canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/2018-12-11-meeting-minutes.md

 Next Steps
 * Presentations for departments
-  * Statistics Canada - Data Vizualisation Tools
+  * Statistics Canada - Data Visualization Tools
     * Plan for January OSAB

 Reginald from Statistics Canada and [TBC] from ESDC